top of page

 Path to the Coronation

 Lij Abeto Iyasu's character and his political awkwardness showed him to be unfit for the succession to the throne.
 Ras Tafari (Haile) showed himself to be more effective politically gained popularity with his progressive approach, and was favored by the Orthodox Church (Tewahdo).
 Abeto Iyasu whose father was a Muslim tended to promote Islam despite the Christian majority and made some political choices that affected his popularity.
-We can say that through a struggle, a series of events and forces at home and abroad, as well as a combination of circumstances, Ras Tafari was destined to the throne.
+We can say that through a struggle, a series of events, and forces at home and abroad, as well as a combination of circumstances, Ras Tafari was destined for the throne.

 As Abeto Iyasu was deposed, Menelik II's daughter Zewditu, replaced him.
 She assumed the role of governing, while Ras Tafari was appointed Regent Plenipotentiary of Ethiopia, and took charge of administrative tasks from 1916 to 1930.
 1923 marks the entry of Ethiopia into the League Nations as the only African nation to become a member, with the condition of abolishing slavery.

 Ras Tafari was crowned Negus on October 7, 1928.
-On April 2, 1930, Empress Zewditu suddenly dies of complications related to diabetes.
+On April 2, 1930, Empress Zewditu suddenly died of complications related to diabetes.
 Eight months following Zewditu's departure, Ras Tafari was proclaimed King of Kings and took the name of Haile Selassie which means "Power of the Trinity".
-His coronation was covered by Time magazine (1930), which was displaying Ethiopia to the world as an African country, paving its way as being among the great nations of the world.
+His coronation was covered by Time magazine (1930), which displayed Ethiopia to the world as an African country, paving its way as being among the great nations of the world.
 Haile Selassie I, at the age of 38, would rule Ethiopia with a reign that lasted from 1930 to 1974.

 The Negus Tafari with his traditional commanding stick named Bitwa